 What Kind of Medical Care Is Provided?

 There are several different programs available and the range of services varies.
-Some provide direct medical care for children with physicians on site.
+Some provide direct medical care for children and adults with physicians onsite.
 Others provide the family with an eligibility card and a list of doctors' offices where appointments can be scheduled.
 Some programs provide comprehensive care while others are limited and may not cover hospitalization, eye examinations and/or dental care.

 Can a Child’s Younger Sister Get Care?
 What About a Teenage Brother?

 Yes.
-Programs cover children from birth to age 18.
+Programs cover children from birth to adults age 64.

 What Are the Eligibility Requirements?

 Eligibility requirements vary for program to program.
-To find out if you are eligible to receive free or low cost healthcare, contact a PHK caseworker at 703-698-2550.
+To find out if you are eligible to receive free or low cost healthcare, contact a PHC caseworker at 703-698-2550.